PX4/PX4-user_guide/en/releases/README.md

 During the beta testing, the procedure is:

-1. During the Maintainers call
+1. During the maintainers call
    1. Remaining issues for the next beta release gets discussed, and maintains make an effort to resolve all issues before the next beta release
    2. Discussion on certain PRs that may be worth to be included in the next beta gets discussed, and gets added to Project Board appropriately
 2. Test reports from users get collected as a Github Issue / Discord message / Flight Review log / Discuss forum post
-   1. If it is valid issue, the maintainer in charge of the sector creates / adds an Issue to keep track of it in the Project tracker and assign the next beta version to it's `patch version` field.
+   1. User-reported issues will be discussed by the maintainer team, and the maintainer in charge of the sector creates / adds an Issue to keep track of it in the Project tracker and assign the next beta version to it's `patch version` field.

 #### Maintainers Agreement before the release

-After numerous beta testings & before the official new major/minor release, PX4 Maintainers need to reach a consensus that the new version is release-able from each of their perspectives.
-This means (for each maintainer):
+Once the release branch reaches a mature state with reliable firmware builds and no major issues are reported, the maintainer team votes to promote the branch to a stable release.

+##### What should maintainers look for when making a decision?

-- The [core functionalities](core_components.md) they maintain has been tested, and has no major issues are found
+- The [core functionality](core_components.md) that they maintain has been tested, and has no major issues
 - All the outstanding issues/PRs with `patch version` as the last beta version are resolved

 #### Point release execution

-After the consensus from the Maintainers, the point release gets made:
+After the consensus from the maintainers, the point release gets made:

 1. The `patch version` of the last beta release (e.g. `M.m.0-beta9`) gets renamed to include the release name (e.g. `M.m.0/M.m.0-beta9`)
 2. New tag for the last beta release commit gets tagged (as `M.m.0`) by [Daniel](https://github.com/dagar)
-3. Release notes are prepared in Github side collaboratively by Maintainers
+3. Release notes are prepared in Github side collaboratively by maintainers
 4. Public new point release announcement gets made via Social media / Mailing list by [Ramon](https://github.com/mrpollo)

 ### Patch release